 Work on the project within your team only.
 Seek help and explanations from your team members, not from members of other teams.
 In particular, DO NOT communicate with another team or outside person about how they wrote a particular function or test.
 Feel free to send your code or thoughts to other members of your team, but not outside the team.
 Violations of this policy will be considered academic dishonesty (see the class web page).

-All team-related emails to another member of the team must be cc'ed to every team member.
-This means that everyone will need to be especially careful when choosing their words to comment on someone else's code, timeliness, new shoes, etc.
+All team-related emails3 to another member of the team must be cc'ed to every team member.

 Team Member Evaluations